From CNNs to Shift-Invariant Twin Models Based on Complex Wavelets: Experiments

 \subsection{Evaluation Metrics}

-\textbf{Classification Accuracy.} Classification accuracy was computed on the standard ImageNet evaluation set ($50$K images).
+\paragraph*{Classification Accuracy} Classification accuracy was computed on the ImageNet test set ($50$K images).
 We followed the \emph{ten-crops} procedure~\cite{Krizhevsky2017}: predictions are made over $10$ patches extracted from each input image, and the softmax outputs are averaged to get the overall prediction.
 We also considered center crops of size $224$ for \emph{one-crop} evaluation.
 In both cases, we used top-1-5 error rates.
-For CIFAR-10 evaluation ($10$K images), we measured the top-1 error rate with one- and ten-crops.
+For CIFAR-10 evaluation ($10$K images in the test set), we measured the top-1 error rate with one- and ten-crops.

-\paragraph{Measuring Shift Invariance.} For each image in the ImageNet evaluation set, we extracted several patches of size $224$, each of which being shifted by $0.5$ pixel along a given axis.
+\paragraph*{Measuring Shift Invariance} For each image in the ImageNet evaluation set, we extracted several patches of size $224$, each of which being shifted by $0.5$ pixel along a given axis.
 We then compared their outputs in order to measure the model's robustness to shifts.
 This was done by computing the Kullback-Leibler (KL) divergence between output vectors---which, under certain hypotheses, can be interpreted as probability distributions \cite[pp.~205-206]{Bishop2014}.
-This metric is intended for visual representation.
+This metric is intended for visual representation (see \cref{fig:valcurves_shifts}).

 In addition, we measured the mean flip rate (mFR) between predictions \cite{Hendrycks2019}, as done by Zhang \cite{Zhang2019} in its blurpooled models.
 For each direction (vertical, horizontal and diagonal), we measured the mean frequency upon which two shifted input images yield different top-1 predictions, for shift distances varying from $1$ to $8$ pixels.
 We then normalized the results with respect to AlexNet's mFR, and averaged over the three directions.
 This metric is also referred to as \emph{consistency}.